Integral fractional viscoelastic models in SPH: LAOS simulations versus experimental data: Theoretical integral framework

 The factorized K--BKZ equation reads

-In the following, we neglect the dependence of $W$ on $I_2$, so that the second addend in the integral vanishes.
-This is constistent with the previous claim of choosing $\gamma_{[0]}$ as the preferred option for the finite strain tensor.
+In the following, we neglect the dependence of $U$ on $I_2$, so that the second term in the integral vanishes.
+This is consistent with the previous claim of choosing $\gamma_{[0]}$ as the preferred option for the finite strain tensor.

+The model that we adopt is commonly known as a fractional implementation of the Wagner integral model, originally proposed by \cite{wagner1976analysis} and later extended to the fractional case in several recent works, including \cite{jaishankar2014fractional, rathinaraj2022cox}.